Summer love has been on full speed over here.

 So, it got me thinking.
 About the things that I do, ingrained or with a little extra intention, that make traveling, vacationing, and living life to most JOYFUL and FULLEST, possible.

 A little peek inside my brain, about what to do, pack, eat, drink, and how to create easy little rituals while your travel, so that you can live your best life (#LOBL), no matter where you are in the world.

 Healthier & Happier Travel: The SIMPLY REAL HEALTH Official Guide

 BEFORE YOU GO:

 - Pick destinations/places/vacations that encourage being active as part of their normal culture (aka, they’re walking, biking, hiking, yoga or workout class friendly).

-2. Do some quick research ahead of time: I always google “best things to do in (city/destination), Thrillist” or search in YouTube for “(city/destination” travel guide” to get a good and more modern lay of that land.
+2. Do some quick research ahead of time: I always yelp, google “best things to do in (city/destination), Thrillist” or search in YouTube for “(city/destination” travel guide” to get a good and more modern lay of that land.

-Love ya, Rick Steves, Land of the traveler and Lonely Planet, but I’m not really that into all the classic touristy stuff with millions of people hot and sweaty in line and menus with pictures of the food instead of words.
+Love ya, Rick Steves, and Lonely Planet, but I’m not really that into all the classic touristy stuff with millions of people hot and sweaty in line and menus with pictures of the food instead of words.
 So this tells me more about what people actually do and love who live there.
 I also sometimes use instagram, and try to search though “places” and sift through hashtags, but honestly– I haven’t nailed that one yet.